Doruk-Aksoy/AM/am_readme.txt

 	Simply export all the folders into your main Ion Fury folder under steam.
 	This is typically the following folder: C:/Steam/steamapps/common/Ion Fury/ Dump all the files provided in the zip to this folder.
 Make sure to backup any folder that has the same name as the ones in here!
-	To uninstall simply remove these folders.
+	To uninstall simply remove these folders, am.def and fury.def files.

 FEATURES:
 =========